Ain’t Nobody Like the Peabody I Got

-From the mammalian evolution stuff we moved through an interesting history of Polynesia, Native Americans and some Machu Picchu stuff.
+From the mammalian evolution stuff we moved through an interesting history of Polynesia, Native Americans and some Machu Picchu exhibit.
 I don’t mean to gloss over these things, as they are full rooms full of a ton of artifacts and interesting exhibits.

 But you know, we’ve got to move along.
 Here are some pictures of these rooms: